csound-flossmanual/csound-floss/book/01-c-intensities.md

 ![Csound console printout](../resources/images/01-c-overall-amps.png)

-Amplitudes are related to sound intensities, but in a more complicated way we may think.
+Amplitudes are related to sound intensities, but in a more complicated way than we may think.
 This chapter starts with some essentials about measuring intensities and the *decibel* (*dB*) scale.
 It continues with *rms* measurement and ends with the *Fletcher-Munson* curves.

 Real World Intensities and Amplitudes